 - They may charge off the account, which counts the unpaid debt as a loss for them, but doesn't absolve you of your responsibility to pay up.

 - They may sell the debt to a third party debt collection agency, who will then begin collection activities.

 They may also keep the debt and simply hire an outside debt collection agency to handle the collection activities.
 Either way, your unpaid debt is now in the hands of professional collectors, so you'll start to hear from them (and likely often).

 The collection agency will send you written notice listing the original creditor, date of service, and amount due.
 The notice will also contain information about how to dispute the debt.
 There are specific time frames that you need to follow and, in turn, the collection agency has certain time frames that they must follow.

 What to do if you receive a collection letter

-If you have received a collection letter, the most important thing to do is stay calm.
+If you've received a collection letter, the first thing to do is verify whether or not the collection claim is accurate.
 Look through your payment records to see if you did in fact pay off the account.
 If you did, make copies of your proof and send them to the collection agency to clear your name.

 If it turns out that the claim is legit and you do still owe something, the first thing you should do is make sure you understand your rights when dealing with a debt collector.
 Next, talk to the collection agency.
 During that and any future conversations, try to: